-Hidden floral alleyways
+Discover hidden floral alleyways

-If the streets aren’t colourful enough for you, try going down one of the little alleyways.
+If the streets of Kirkcudbright aren’t colourful enough for you, try going down one of the little alleyways.
 They always look like they’ll offer nothing and just lead to some bins, but if you head down them there’s always something pretty to be found.

 Locals put a lot of effort into making these quaint little cooeys look brilliant.
 An Instagram dream, if you’re into that.
 They’re especially lovely in the evening light.

 The downside is that they make me hate my own garden when I get home.
 Why is it not this cute?!

 On a roll with cute things, here’s a house that will make you want to leap through a window and claim squatters’ rights.
 I must have taken hundreds of photos of this but it never quite captures how beautiful it is.